-Finally, we use a List Contains step to leave all remaining best selling items in the collection, while then separating out the new products being added to the collection along with any products that have fallen out of the top sellers.
+Finally, we use a Find overlap step to leave all remaining best selling items in the collection, while then separating out the new products being added to the collection along with any products that have fallen out of the top sellers.

 Now we have a list of top selling product ids to add, a collection id that needs to be updated, and a relationship id that tells Shopify which products to remove.
-The new product ids and corresponding collection id as exported from Parabola to Shopify in the first Shopify Export step, while the old relationship id tells Shopify which products to remove in the second Shopify Export step.
+The new product ids and corresponding collection id as exported from Parabola to Shopify in the first Send to Shopify step, while the old relationship id tells Shopify which products to remove in the second Send to Shopify step.

 That's it - we're done!
 If any of this was confusing or you have questions about extending this example to support a more specific use case, please drop us a line in our community!